GradienceTeam/Gradience/README.md

 > See [gradienceteam.github.io/hack](https://gradienceteam.github.io/hack)

 Gradience Team is not against the ideas of [stopthemingmy.app](https://stopthemingmy.app) and the developers of Adwaita.
-Gradience is a tool for those who want to theme their desktop at their liking, but **not a tool for distributions** to ship in their releases.
+Gradience is a tool for those who want to theme their desktop to their liking, but **not a tool for distributions** to ship in their releases.
 Gradience Team agrees with importance of unified look of Adwaita to make sure that all apps function correctly and that developers have a unified and stable tool for creating their apps.

 ## 💝 Acknowledgment